Rod Taylor has been riding for 36 years and has owned over 50 motorcycles.

-A really good starting point when considering buying an old bike is to go online and read up about the model and year of the bike.
-Se if you can find old motorcycle magazine reviews from the days when the bike was released.
-Look up forums and bike clubs on line and post a few questions about the bike you are looking for.
+An excellent starting point when considering buying an old bike is to go online and read up about the model and year of the bike.
+See if you can find old motorcycle magazine reviews from the days when the bike was released.
+Look up forums and bike clubs online and post a few questions about the bike you are looking for.
 Google the bike and see if you can still purchase any parts for that model bike.
-Ring up motorcycle wreckers and see how available second hand parts are.
+Ring up motorcycle wreckers and see how available second-hand parts are.

 Now that you have done that, let's look at some basics:

 Now, this is one of the rules that I always follow.
 I only buy a bike that is still running; the cosmetics are often far easier to deal with than their mechanical issues.
 If the bike is still running, although it may be worn, it can be rebuilt.
 If an engine is a non-runner, it could have been sitting outside for years; the entire internal is probably corroded.
 Considering that Japanese bikes use alloys that turn to white powder and steel that rusts, you may find that most of the engine is of no use.

 Have a look in the tank for rust and around the bottom of the outside of the tank for little pinholes.
 Leaking rusty petrol tanks can be a nightmare to fix; in most cases, you can throw them away, unless they are so rare that you are willing to shell out big bucks for an engineer to cut and weld new pieces.